data-gymnasia/courses/content/programming-in-python/content.md

 ### Pandas

-We Google "enter CSV in Python", and we scan the first several search results.
+You google "enter CSV in Python" and scan the first several search results.
 The first couple show examples with a dozen or so lines of code, which seems more complicated than necessary.
-Going back to the search results, we see a function called **{code.language-python}pandas.read_csv**, and we remember that Pandas is the recommended package for handling spreadsheet data in Python.
-So we do
+Going back to the search results, you see a function called **{code.language-python}pandas.read_csv**, and you remember that Pandas is the recommended package for handling spreadsheet data in Python.
+So you do

     pre: code.language-python
       | import pandas as pd
       | mailData = pd.read_csv("mail-merge-data.csv")

-We check _{code.language-python}type(mailData)_ and see that _{code.language-python}mailData_ is a _{code.language-python}DataFrame_, which is the general Pandas type for tabular data.
+You check _{code.language-python}type(mailData)_ and see that _{code.language-python}mailData_ is a _{code.language-python}DataFrame_, which is the general Pandas type for tabular data.

 _{button.next-step} Continue_

 ---
 > id: step-162

-Now we have to figure out how to loop over the rows of a _{code.language-python}DataFrame_.
-We search the web for "how to loop over rows of pandas dataframe" and discover the method [[**itertuples** | **iteritems** | **items**]] (look it up!).
+Now you have to figure out how to loop over the rows of a _{code.language-python}DataFrame_.
+You search the web for "how to loop over rows of pandas dataframe" and discover the method [[**itertuples** | **iteritems** | **items**]] (look it up!).

 ---
 > id: step-163

-We do _{code.language-python}list(mailData.itertuples())[0]_ to get an example row from the _{code.language-python}DataFrame_, and we call _{code.language-python}dir_ on it to look for the right method for extracting each column value.
-We see that _{code.language-python}Name_, _{code.language-python}Email_, and _{code.language-python}Status_ are attributes of the row, so you can access them using dot syntax (like _{code.language-python}row.Email_).
+You do _{code.language-python}list(mailData.itertuples())[0]_ to get an example row from the _{code.language-python}DataFrame_, and you call _{code.language-python}dir_ on it to look for the right method for extracting each column value.
+You see that _{code.language-python}Name_, _{code.language-python}Email_, and _{code.language-python}Status_ are attributes of the row, so you can access them using dot syntax (like _{code.language-python}row.Email_).

 _{button.next-step} Continue_

 ---
 > id: step-164

-Finally, we need to insert information from each _{code.language-python}DataFrame_ row into the message.
-Fortunately, we've already learned a great way to do this: [[f-strings|dictionaries|lists]]!
+Finally, you need to insert information from each _{code.language-python}DataFrame_ row into the message.
+Fortunately, you alreday know a great way to do this: [[f-strings|dictionaries|lists]]!

 ---
 > id: step-165

-It will be a bit awkward to type the whole message into the line where we call _{code.language-python}yag.send_, so instead we write a function that takes _{code.language-python}row_ as a parameter and returns the message.
+It will be a bit awkward to type the whole message into the line where you call _{code.language-python}yag.send_, so instead you write a function that takes _{code.language-python}row_ as a parameter and returns the message.

     pre: code.language-python
       | def message(row):